 “This programme is quite beneficial.
 It has been an eye-opener for us in the industry in Kenya,” he added.

-Participants also took part in a five-hour long “Binge Watching” of an award-winning mini-series titled Patrick Melrose directed by Edward Berger.
+Participants also took part in a five-hour-long “Binge Watching” of an award-winning mini-series titled Patrick Melrose directed by Edward Berger.
 Thereafter, the audience engaged with the film director through a lively interactive question and answer session.

-“Personally, I enjoyed the binge watching because we interacted with many people, including the film director,” said Grace Omondi, 22, a budding film maker.
+“Personally, I enjoyed the binge-watching because we interacted with many people, including the film director,” said Grace Omondi, 22, a budding filmmaker.

 “It’s the first of its kind,” she added.

-According to Goethe-Institut, the initiative aims at enabling Kenyan filmmakers to produce their own films and series that are unique and resonate with the local audience.
+According to Goethe-Institut, the initiative aimed at enabling Kenyan filmmakers to produce their own films and series that are unique and resonate with the local audience.
 Looking at the format of series as a contemporary means of telling one’s story lies at the heart of this project.